 Kristie S. Parent of Grace. age 7

 My daughter was complaining of double vision and moving words.
-I brought her to Ruth and Fiona to be assessed.
+I brought her to Ruth to be assessed.
 They discovered that she had trouble with convergence - basically her eye muscles were not strong enough.
 What happened next was amazing.
 Firstly Ruth prescribed bi-focals which immediately helped.
-Next Fiona introduced a number of fun & engaging exercises which when practised over time worked at strengthening her eye muscles.
+Next Ruth introduced a number of fun & engaging exercises which when practised over time worked at strengthening her eye muscles.
 Within 6 weeks my daughters problems had gone!
 It was outstanding.

-Ruth and Fiona's joint approach is so unique and effective.
+Ruth's approach is so unique and effective.
 They make the sessions so enjoyable that my daughter couldn't wait to go each time.
 I'm so grateful that they have helped her.

 Debbie A, Parent of Siena age 7.